duckdb/duckdb-web/docs/extensions/substrait.md

 title: Substrait
 ---

-The main goal of this extension is to support both production and consumption of Substrait query plans in DuckDB.
+The main goal of the `substrait` extension is to support both production and consumption of Substrait query plans in DuckDB.

 This extension is mainly exposed via 3 different APIs - the SQL API, the Python API, and the R API.
 Here we depict how to consume and produce Substrait query plans in each API.

-Additionally, see the [`substrait` repository](https://github.com/duckdblabs/substrait) for further usage details.

 > The Substrait integration is currently experimental.
 Support is currently only available on request.
 > If you have not asked for permission to ask for support, [contact us prior to opening an issue](https://duckdblabs.com/contact/).